drycc/workflow/src/users/registration.md

 ## Managing Administrative Permissions

-You can use the `deis perms` command to promote a user to an admin:
+You can use the `drycc perms` command to promote a user to an admin:

 ```
-$ deis perms:create john --admin
+$ drycc perms:create john --admin
 Adding john to system administrators... done
 ```

 View current admins:

 ```
-$ deis perms:list --admin
+$ drycc perms:list --admin
 === Administrators
 admin
 john